smgallo/directory-sync/README.md

 Tool designed for keeping a remote directory in sync with a git repository in a local directory.
 This is useful for developing code locally and syncing with a web server, similar to WinSCP.
-Note that the contents of the entire source directory is synced into the destination directory.
+Note that the contents of the entire source directory is synced into the destination directory but directories can be excluded by modifying the `EXCLUDES` array.
 For example, given the following source directory:

 ```
 source/file1.php